 We believe in reusable first, and always recycled/recyclable materials.
 We don’t think any product should be thrown away.
 Many of our vessels come from around the world, including fair trade from Egypt, Honduras, Kenya, Nicaragua, Vietnam and Zimbabwe.
 We also purchase from artisans in the U.S., Canada, Turkey and other countries.

 We source our baskets, soaps, coffees, teas, jewelry, scarves and other accessories from fair trade partners, and endeavor to support women artisans as much as possible.
 These items are made in the U.S. and in over 12 countries around the world including Afghanistan, Bangladesh, Congo, Ecuador, Haiti, Ghana, Honduras, India (and Kashmir), Nicaragua, Pakistan, Tanzania and Zimbabwe.

 Yes!
 We offer a beautiful selection of corporate and event gifts that are ideal for clients, employees, conferences, speakers, Board members, donors and volunteers.

-And if you have suggestions, creative ideas or stories to share, we’d love to hear from you.
-Everything we do every day serves our mission and helps create connection with people like you.
+Just ask!
+Call (413) 203-5444 or email us at firstname.lastname@example.org.
+And if you have suggestions, creative ideas or stories to share, we’d love to hear them.
+Everything we do every day serves our mission and helps create connections with people like you.